minalsalian/task-management/README.md

 - Check token is included in request headers
 - Token format: `Bearer YOUR_TOKEN`

-## 📞 Support

-For issues and questions:
-- Open an issue on GitHub
-- Check existing issues for solutions
-- Read documentation files

 ## 🔮 Future Enhancements

 - [ ] Task categories/tags